 HUHA is now a leading organisation committed to finding an answer to stamping out animal abuse everywhere in all its forms.
 It successfully led the campaign against the use of animals in testing legal psychoactive substances (the legal highs); it collaborates with others, for instance, on the banning of animal testing campaign (Be Cruelty Free) and seeking legislation for the compulsory re-homing of ex-laboratory animals (Out of the Labs); and has its ongoing campaigns – for instance, raising awareness of the little-understood horrors of back-yard breeding of puppies for pet shops (Stop Breeding Puppies to Death).
 It undertakes school visits to educate children on the care and understanding of animals; it provides mediation for people, groups and local government to problem-solve together for the good and safe outcomes for animals (for example, assisting the Wanganui District Council with a humane solution after the “euthanasia by gas” furore); there is no aspect of animal care that HUHA doesn’t get involved in.

 And the whole operation is community funded!
 The community responds to the need by contributing to the costs.

-Now, a new, bespoke, sanctuary is being established in Manakau, south of Levin, which will be designed to suit the standards and meet the vision that HUHA has always had of a best practice, no-kill animal sanctuary.
+Now, a new, bespoke, sanctuary is being established on Haywards Hill, Lower Hutt, which will be designed to suit the standards and meet the vision that HUHA has always had of a best practice, no-kill animal sanctuary.